tiggaa/URA/README.md

-# User Research Tool (URT)
+# User Research Assitance (URA)

 ## Introduction

-The User Research Tool (URT) is designed to help User Researchers to create User Personas, User Stories, and also track project Stakeholders.
+The User Research Assistance (URA) Tool is designed to help User Researchers to create User Personas, User Stories, and also track project Stakeholders.
 A User Storey cannot be created without first creating a User Persona, so the UR will need to know who they are creating the storey for.
 The Personas